 “Oh!
 Thanks, Faith.”
 Jay sat on Faith’s right.
 “And, hey, Dan… Beatrice told me she might need to leave early.
 She’s on-call at the hospital today.”

-“You promised you’d cut down on crickets.”
+“You promised you’d cut back on bug-sticks.”

 “It’s not cricket, it’s centipede!
 And from now on I’ll only smoke my home-grown crickets.
 They’re organic!”